front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 1. use the mandatory `sku` argument to fetch the current counter value from its local state
 2. increment the counter value of the `incrementValue` optional argument.
-If the `incrementValue` argument has not been defined explicitely in the GraphQL request, it defaults to `1`.
+If the `incrementValue` argument has not been defined explicitly in the GraphQL request, it defaults to `1`.
 3. set this new incremented value for the counter
 4. finally, return a value matching the `MutationSuccess` Front-Commerce type